-More than half of the states in the United States allow for the use of medical marijuana, twenty eight states to be exact (including Washington DC).i On top of those twenty eight states, there are sixteen other states that have regulations in place to allow for a limited use of medical marijuana.ii That’s a total of forty four states that permit some use of marijuana for medical purposes in some manner.
+More than half of the states in the United States allow for the use of medical marijuana, twenty-eight states to be exact (including Washington DC).i On top of those twenty-eight states, there are sixteen other states that have regulations in place to allow for limited use of medical marijuana.ii That’s a total of forty-four states that permit some use of marijuana for medical purposes in some manner.
 Where does one draw the line to measure marijuana impairment for DUIs?

 What Legalized Marijuana Laws Look Like in Action